Def Jam: Fight for NY

-Def Jam: Fight for NY is a hip hop-influenced action video game published by EA Games (unlike the original, which was published under the EA Sports BIG brand).
-It was released on September 20, 2004 for PlayStation 2, Xbox, and GameCube.
-It is a sequel to Def Jam Vendetta and is followed by Def Jam: Icon.
-The game features several rappers, including Lil' Kim, Snoop Dogg, Method Man, Redman, Fat Joe, Mobb Deep, Ice-T, Xzibit, N.O.R.E, Ludacris, Crazy Legs and Busta Rhymes, Flavor Flav, Sean Paul as well as the voices and likeness of other celebrities, such as Henry Rollins, Christopher Judge, Carmen Electra, Bubba Sparxxx and Kimora Lee Simmons.
-The only artists from the original game that did not appear in the sequel were DMX, Keith Murray, Christina Milian and Funkmaster Flex.
-The game was spun off into a 2006 PlayStation Portable game called Def Jam Fight for NY: The Takeover.
+Def Jam: Fight for NY is a 3D fighting video game developed by AKI Corporation and EA Canada and published by EA Games.
+It was released for the GameCube, PlayStation 2, and Xbox on September 21, 2004.
+The game is the second main installment in EA's Def Jam-licensed hip-hop video game series, and the direct sequel to Def Jam Vendetta.
+It was ported to the PlayStation Portable under the title Def Jam Fight for NY: The Takeover in 2006, and was followed up by Def Jam: Icon in 2007.

 Gameplay

+The game features several rappers, including Lil' Kim, Snoop Dogg, Method Man & Redman, Slick Rick, Memphis Bleek, Lil' Flip, Scarface, Ghostface Killah, Fat Joe, Mobb Deep, Ice-T, Xzibit, Capone-N-Noreaga, Ludacris, Crazy Legs, Busta Rhymes, Bubba Sparxxx and Sean Paul as well as the voices and likeness of other celebrities, such as Henry Rollins, Christopher Judge, Carmen Electra, Baby Chris, Jacob Arabo and Kimora Lee Simmons.

 The gameplay is expanded from the original game, which was primarily a wrestling game.
 Fighters can choose one, two, or three of five fighting styles.
 The fighting styles are Streetfighting, Kickboxing, Martial Arts, Wrestling and Submissions.

 Additionally, Def Jam Fight for NY emphasizes the use of the game's various environments and the surrounding crowd to cause damage.
 Tossing the opponent against barriers gives fighters an opportunity to inflict massive damage to their opponent by slamming them into the wall headfirst, ramming a door or gate in their face, or using other features of the environment.
 The crowd will shove a fighter back into combat if he is thrown into them or gets too close, sometimes holding a fighter and leaving them open to attack.
 Some spectators carry weapons, and will offer them to the fighters, or even attack a fighter if they are held by a nearby onlooker.

 Momentum is gained by successfully performing moves, countering, and taunting the opponent.
 The rate at which momentum is gained is affected by the fighter's Charisma stat, which like other stats varies between fighters.
 Created fighters can set their own charisma with a combination of clothes, tattoos, and jewelry; the more expensive, the better.
 A fighter with a good set of clothes, extensive tattoos, or laden with jewellery can often fill their momentum meter in just a few moves.

 When the momentum meter is full, a fighter can activate it, which results in a Blazin' Taunt.
 In this state, the fighter is said to be "Blazin", and can pull off a Blazin' Move, a powerful and brutal attack personalized for each character.
 A created character can learn every single Blazin' Move in the game, but can only have up to four usable at any one time.